vverdlist/burpfuz/README.md

-# burpfuz
+# burpfuz - Simple burp extension for fuzzing POST requests
-Personal fuzzer extension for burp

 Made for the purpose of fuzzing pages w/ input to verify validation/errors/sanitization.